samkwak188/Wisconsin-Autonomous-Perception-Coding-Challenge/README.md

 - Detects contours in the binary mask for shape processing
 - Implements comprehensive filtering criteria:
   - Dynamic size thresholds that adapt based on vertical position in image (compensates for perspective)
-  - Height-to-width ratio analysis to identify cone-like shapes
+  - Height to width ratio analysis to identify cone-like shapes
   - Advanced shape properties analysis including:
     - Solidity (area to convex hull area ratio)
     - Circularity (perimeter to area relationship)